-Leather fringe isn't just for clothing and handbags, as necklaces and earrings are sporting leather cord in bunched tassels.
-Leather, as well as bola cord, is used in other ways, too.
-Bola ties and braided leather or beaded bracelets with a leatherette base are staples of the Western trend.
-A fun pre-made cording with a rugged Western appearance is "barbed wire" leather cord, perfect for unisex bracelets.
-Accent these bracelet and neck cords with slides, bola tips and slides, snaffle bits or charms featuring boots, cowboy hats, six shooters, bullets, bulls, steers, horses and horse shoes.
+Bolo ties and braided leather or beaded bracelets with a leatherette base are staples of the Western trend.
+Accent these bracelet and neck cords with slides, bolo tips and slides, snaffle bits or charms featuring boots, feathers, cowboy hats, six shooters, bullets, bulls, steers, horses and horseshoes.

-The incorporation of seed bead embroidery cannot be overlooked either.
-Cowboy hat bands, bola tie centerpieces, belt buckles and patterned bracelets are just a few ways to get big style return using those tiny seed beads.
-Patterns commonly found on these favorite accessories have Southwestern flair with zigzags, diamonds and chevrons.
+Seed bead embroidery plays a big role in this trend from cowboy hat bands, bolo tie centerpieces, belt buckles and patterned bracelets.
+Patterns commonly found on these favorite accessories have a Southwestern flair with zigzags, diamonds and chevrons.